 The Flight Advantage: How Domestic Flights Replace Long Road Drives

-Domestic flights transform the comfort level of a luxury Nepal itinerary for the over-50s.
-Short flights replace the exhausting road drives on long routes.
+Domestic flights improve comfort on a luxury Nepal itinerary for over-50s travelers.
+Short flights replace tiring road drives on long routes.

 The 25-minute Pokhara flight alone saves a full day of vacation.
 For over-50s travelers with joint concerns, motion sensitivity, or road fatigue, flights change the trip completely.